My parents are my biggest role models

 My Final Thoughts

-Achieving financial freedom and independence cannot be achieved solely on your earned active income.
-It’s only through creating and building multiple sources of income that you can truly achieve financial independence, the chance to retire early and live the life that you fully deserved.
+Achieving financial freedom and independence cannot be achieved solely on our (earned) active income.
+It’s only through creating and building multiple sources of income that we can truly achieve financial independence, the chance to retire early and live the life that we fully deserved.

-I learned the concept of passive income later in life, but I have been frugal all my life so becoming financially independent still within reach.
+To sum up, I have learned the concept of passive income later in life.
+However, I have been frugal all my life and the best investment I've considered to myself was financial literacy.
+Therefore, becoming financially independent still within reach.

 Did you find some of the passive income sources similar to yours?
 What other sources of income you are currently working on?

-If you enjoyed this post, I'd be very grateful if you would help it spread by emailing it to a friend or sharing it on social media.
+If you enjoyed this post, I'd be very grateful if you would help it spread and share to your family and friend.
+Kindly, don't hesitate to ask and leave a comment below.